 The 4K Max, or any other Fire TV Stick, adds the “Smart” notion to any TV that’s not already a Fire TV, which is Amazon’s platform for Smart TVs.

 So, if you want to put more life, or the current level of “smart,” on an aging or too-clever-by-half (4K) TV with a terrible remote — typically the case of those from Sony, Samsung or LG — the Fire TV Stick 4K MAX is great.
 Get one for yourself and another as a holiday gift — your loved ones will appreciate it.

 On the other hand, the Max is not a must-upgrade if you already have the Fire TV Stick 4K.
 Skip it, and you won’t miss out on much, if at all.

 Amazon Fire TV Stick 4K Max: A (slightly) improved version of the already-excellent 4K version

 I didn’t review the Fire TV Stick 4K.
 When it came out back in 2018, I had other responsibilities.
-But I’ve owned at least five and have bought many more for family and friends over the years.
+But I’ve owned at least five and bought many more for family and friends.

 Before it, I’d tried many different streamers, too.
-These included different Roku variants — which I’ve written off altogether considering the YouTube TV issue –, the Apple TVs, game consoles, etc. And that’s not to mention lesser-known stuff from other vendors, as old as the now-defunct WD TV.
+These included different Roku variants — which I’ve written off, considering the YouTube TV issue –, the Apple TVs, game consoles, etc. And that’s not to mention lesser-known stuff from other vendors, as old as the now-defunct WD TV.

 And considering I own Synology NAS servers, which work excellently as local streaming servers, I expect more from streamers than a typical home user who wants something only to binge on Amazon Prime, Hulu, Display+, or Netflix.